Geolocation

 Google Map Direction API

-We all have used google direction in Google maps.
-Let create the same Direction API using HTML5 Geolocation and Google Maps.
+We all have used Google Directions in Google Maps.
+Let's create the same Direction API using HTML5 Geolocation and Google Maps.

 <button onclick="getLocation()"> Get Direction </button>